Head to Health

 You may have recognised a change in behaviour in someone around you, or you are aware of someone who has a clinically diagnosed mental health condition.

-Anyone can contact Head to Health Pop Up services.
+Anyone can contact Head to Health services.
 This includes referrals from GPs and other mental health providers, friends or family members.

 Frequently Asked Questions

-Head to Health Pop Up is for all people in NSW.
+Head to Health is for all people in NSW.
 It is for anyone of any age, including children, young people and older adults, whose mental health is suffering because of the current pandemic.
 This includes people experiencing addiction, families and carers.
-Even if you have never sought help before, Head to Health Pop Up is here for you.
+Even if you have never sought help before, Head to Health is here for you.

 In the first instance, we will talk with you about your personal concerns to identify the support you need.
 We will then work with you to develop a package of support services that respond to your individual situation.
 That might involve referring you to existing mental health and other services or to a Head to Health Pop Up mental health hub.